BrunoReiis/BrunoReiis/README.md

 <p align="left">
   I am 17 years old, and <strong>currently I want to know a little about each area</strong>.<br>
-  I'm training some projects and taking some React and Python classes on the internet and I'm studying at <strong>Etec Professor Horácio Augusto da Silveira in the Systems Development course.</strong>
+  I'm training some projects and taking some React and Python classes on the internet while i'm studying at <strong>Etec Professor Horácio Augusto da Silveira in the Systems Development course.</strong>
 </p>

 <p align="center">